Why a Balanced Fundraising Approach is More Important Now Than Ever

 View all posts

 • Viken is the CEO and founder of PlannedGiving.com and MajorGifts.com.
-He is also publisher of Giving Magazine (formerly Giving Tomorrow).
+He is also publisher of GIVING magazine (formerly Giving Tomorrow).
 Viken is available for speaking engagements on planned giving marketing, personal development and time management.
 Learn how Viken got into planned giving.
 Connect on LinkedIn.

 View all posts